-Running a business comes with a lot of compliance headaches, and one of the biggest is probably how to pay payroll taxes.
+Paying payroll tax isn’t optional—and, if you do it incorrectly, you’ll face major compliance headaches.
 You’re required by federal (and, depending on where you do business, sometimes state and local) laws to withhold payroll taxes from your employees’ wages.
 Your company can face pretty stiff penalties if you don’t make your payroll tax deposits in full and on time.
 Just like with your personal income taxes, not remitting payroll taxes can lead to financial liability and even criminal penalties.
 So, obviously, if you choose to process your payroll in-house, it’s in your company’s best interest to make sure you’re doing it properly.

 The payroll tax process includes issuing Form W-4; preparing paychecks; accounting for withholding of benefits, taxes and other deductions; making deposits of taxes withheld; issuing Form W-2; and the required employer taxes.
 Finally, reporting on the employee taxes you withheld, the required employer taxes and the deposits you’ve made.

 “Payroll taxes” are, the taxes you’re required by law to pay on the wages you pay your employees.
 They include:

 - Federal income tax